noura2tarek/Social_App/README.md

 ### 9. Profile image Management

 - Apply changing profile image feature.
-- The user can change his image from Gallery or Camera.
+- The user can change his image by picking an image from the Gallery.

 ------------------------------------